Pay Personal Property Taxes Online*

 To register your vehicle by mail, download and complete the vehicle decal request form, and mail the completed form with a copy of your valid state registration and payment for your Town Decal to:

 Your vehicle decal will be mailed to you.

 The Town of Leesburg offers several options for paying your personal property taxes, including online payments.
 For information about all of the payment options available, please go to the Finance Department's Personal Property Tax Payment Options page or click on the "Pay Bills Online" button in the left-hand navigation menu of the Town website home page.

-Personal property taxes are due on May 5th of each year (extended to May 13th for 2016).
+Personal property taxes are due on May 5th of each year.

 Payments not received by the due date (May 5th of each year) are subject to a 10% penalty and interest at 10% per annum for any unpaid balance.
 The Town vigorously enforces the collection of delinquent tax bills through tax liens, garnishments, DMV stops, and the Virginia Set-Off Debt program in which the Town may claim a taxpayer’s State of Virginia Income Tax refund.
 The taxpayer is responsible for all costs of collection.